steqeq/0000/docs/conceptual/cmake-packages.rst

 Using HIP in CMake
 ==================

-ROCm components providing a C/C++ interface support being consumed using any C/C++ toolchain that CMake knows how to drive.
+ROCm components providing a C/C++ interface support consumption via any C/C++ toolchain that CMake knows how to drive.
 ROCm also supports CMake's HIP language features, allowing users to program using the HIP single-source programming model.
 When a program (or translation-unit) uses the HIP API without